 Breast calcifications are small deposits of calcium in the breast tissue.
 They often show up in mammograms and are most common in women over 50.
 Breast calcifications are typically noncancerous, or benign.
 However, some forms can occasionally indicate breast cancer.

 Calcifications are small calcium deposits that develop in the breasts.
-They do not cause symptoms, and it is not possible for a doctor to diagnose them from a routine breast check.
+They do not cause symptoms, and a doctor cannot diagnose them from a routine breast check.

-Most breast calcifications are benign, but clusters of calcium deposits can suggest early breast cancer.
-Some research indicates that doctors recall
+Most breast calcifications are benign.
+However, clusters of calcium deposits can suggest early breast cancer.
+Some research indicates

-While calcifications do not develop into cancer, they can suggest that an underlying process is occurring that may be connected to breast cancer.
+While calcifications do not develop into cancer, they can suggest an underlying process that is connected to breast cancer.

 Two types of breast calcifications can appear on mammograms — macrocalcifications and microcalcifications.
 Some women have a mix of both.